 For a slightly more artistic endeavor, Picasso inside the Bellagio Hotel and Casino offer guests a look at some of its namesake's ceramics and paintings which decorate this French and Spanish-inspired fine dining establishment.
 Executive Chef Julian Serrano fuses unique dishes inspired by both countries and guests can choose from a selection of over 1,500 wines in its private wine cellar.

 1-Star Michelin Restaurants

-In Las Vegas, there are currently nine recipients of Michelin's 1-Star rating, though a total of 12 have been awarded near the Strip, and although the 1-Star Michelin rating may seem like it isn't much of an accomplishment, very few restaurants around the world receive this elevated status meant to distinguish establishments that are "very good" in their specific category of restaurant.
+In Las Vegas, there are nine recipients of Michelin's 1-Star rating, and although the 1-Star Michelin rating may seem like it isn't much of an accomplishment, very few restaurants around the world receive this elevated status meant to distinguish establishments that are "very good" in their specific category of restaurant.

 Alize at Palms Casino and Hotel, Aureole at Mandalay Bay Hotel and Casino, and even the little to-go stand for Joël Robuchon's flagship restaurant called L’Atelier Joël Robuchon at the MGM Grand Hotel and Casino make the list of recommended restaurants in Las Vegas.

 Le Cirque at the Bellagio Hotel and Casino, the Mesa Grill at Caesars Palace, Michael Mina at the Bellagio Hotel and Casino, Nobu at the Hard Rock Hotel and Casino, and Wing Lei at the Wynn Las Vegas are also excellent dining experiences at a fraction of the price of the 2- and 3-Star Michelin restaurants listed above.